 I’m not going to sugar coat it mama.
 You’re going to be exhausted.
 You are going to be nursing anywhere from 30 minutes to an hour each feeding those first few weeks (Don’t worry they get quicker).
 You are going to be starting a new nursing session every 2 to 3 hours on the dot.

 So that means you’re going to be nursing all day every day with about an hour break in between.
 You’re going to stare down your husband as he sleeps peacefully and probably say mean words in your head.
 You are going to feel touched out quickly.
 You are going to be freaking tired.
 Your house will be a mess and dishes will pile up.

 But I promise you, it will not be like this forever.
 Those stretches in between feedings will get longer and longer.
 Your baby will be emptying your breast quicker and quicker.
 You will get your house back in order again.
 You’ll gain sleep back eventually.

 After they move out to college.
 Just kidding 😉

 Ok who am I kidding.
 Food is life period.
 But when you’re breastfeeding…ha you just thought you were hungry while pregnant!
 I seriously feel like I can’t eat enough.
 You’ll probably need about 500 more calories when nursing.
 Your body will use it quick.

 But don’t count calories, just eat when you’re hungry and try to make smart decisions.
 Water is super, super important too.
 I personally have never been a water drinker so this one right here is HARD.
 But you must stay hydrated.

-Since I’ve been nursing this second time, I’ve actually started to consider myself a water drinker and I share my tips on how I became a water drinker Here.
+Since I’ve been nursing this second time around, I’ve actually started to consider myself a water drinker now!
+I share my tips on how I learned to become (and love!) a water drinker Here.